 Whereas Amazon S3 offers unlimited storage size for paid users, supports full file versioning, and has a concept of Buckets to store data.
 You not only can set access to who can create and delete the data in the bucket, but also choose the geographical region to store S3 buckets and data.
 Also, Amazon S3 is a nice place for developers to deal with a large amount of data.

-Therefore, with more wonderful features that S3 offers such as data backups and restorations, backup OneDrive to Amazon S3 is the right thing to do, especially if you are developer or organization.
+Therefore, with more wonderful features that S3 offers such as data backups and restorations, backup OneDrive to Amazon S3 is the right thing to do, especially if you are a developer or organization.

 How to Backup OneDrive to S3 Easily

 In this section, we will introduce you a FREE and professional cloud to cloud backup service, MultCloud, to help you backup from OneDrive to S3 seamlessly.
 MutlCloud is an excellent cloud file manager that allows users to manage multiple cloud services such as Google Drive, OneDrive, Box, Amazon S3, pCloud, Google Photos, Flickr, etc. in only one platform.